 The Housing Revenue Account (HRA) summarises the transactions relating to the management maintenance of the Authority's houses and flats.
 The account has to be self-financing and there is a legal prohibition on cross subsidy to or from Council Tax payers.
 The Authority had transferred responsibility for the management of its Housing stock to Hounslow Homes, an arm's length management company, wholly owned by the Authority.
-During 2014/15 the Authority took back responsibility for the management of its Housing stock transactions are already ownership of the housing stock throughout and has statutory responsibility for the Housing Revenue Account.
+During 2015/16 the Authority took back responsibility for the management of its Housing stock from Hounslow Homes.
+The Authority has retained ownership of the housing stock throughout and has statutory responsibility for the Housing Revenue Account.
 The company's transactions are already incorporated in the Authority's accounts in the form of payments to and receipts from the company.
 The accounts of the company are consolidated into the Authority's group accounts.